By MARIA GRAZIA MURRU and HANNA ARHIROVA

 In other developments:

 — Russian-installed officials in southeastern Ukraine’s Zaporizhzhia region announced that they planned to hold an early September referendum on incorporating the region into Russia.
-Large parts of Zaporizhzhia are under Russian control now, as is most of neighboring Kherson.
+Large parts of Zaporizhzhia are under Russian control, as is most of neighboring Kherson.
 Kremlin-backed administrations in both areas have declared their intentions to become part of Russia.
 Separatist leaders in the self-proclaimed Donetsk and Luhansk “republics” have also announced similar plans.

 Follow AP’s coverage of the Russia-Ukraine war at https://apnews.com/hub/russia-ukraine